heyfixit/shrimply-suggest.nvim/README.md

       },
     }

-    -- Build the curl command string
+    -- Encode the data as JSON
-    -- We're fortunate that we know the ollama api returns JSON in our desired format of:
-    -- { "response": "some response", "error": "some error reason" }
-    -- So we don't need to complicate the command to do any reformatting of the output local curl_cmd = string.format("curl -s '%s' -d '%s'", url, vim.fn.json_encode(data))
+    local json_data = vim.fn.json_encode(data)

-    -- Return the command string
+    -- Return the command and options as a table return {
-    return curl_cmd
+      "curl",
+      url,
+      "-s",
+      "-d",
+      json_data,
+    }
   end,
 })